MexicanPixel/basic-taco-sprite/README.md

 ![Taco-Animation](taco-animation.gif)

 🚀 STARTING POINT
-This repository contains the first official sprite posted on GitHub.
+This repository contains my first official sprite posted on GitHub.

 I love making pixel art, so to keep my skills active and active, I decided to create this sprite.